visit-dav/visit/src/doc/python_scripting/functions.rst

     states that have been added since the database was opened using the OpenDatabase function.
 Note that ReOpenDatabase is expensive since it causes all plots that use the specified database to be regenerated.
-If you want to ensure that a time-varying database has all of its time-states as they are being created by a simulation, try the CheckForNewStates function instead.
+If you want to ensure that a time-varying database has all of its timestates as they are being created by a simulation, try the CheckForNewStates function instead.
     The databaseName argument is a string containing the full name of the